jonahvsweb/touchpoint-js/README.md

 ```

 ## Performance
 Performance should not be an issue because each individual TouchPoint element is dynamically created and then automatically removed from the DOM after being used.

+The animation is handled via the `requestAnimationFrame` function that is available in all current browsers.
+This has better overall performance than using `setTimeout`, which doesn't redraw consistently.

 ## Release Notes
 **TouchPoint.js 1.0**